Excel ISTEXT Function: Syntax and Argument

 Please Enter Name

-As a result, if you enter any number or date in the D5:D11 cells then you will get the following notice from Microsoft Excel.
+As a result, if you enter any number or date in the D5:D11 cells, you will get the following notice from Microsoft Excel:

-• Firstly, you should select the B5 cell at which you want to apply the Conditional Formatting to color the cell containing text value.
+- Select cell B5, where you want to apply the Conditional Formatting to color the cell containing text value.

 =ISTEXT(B5)

-Here, the ISTEXT function will check whether the value of B5 cell is text or not.
-If the cell contains text then it will return TRUE otherwise FALSE.
-One thing, don’t use the absolute reference in the formula.
+Here, the ISTEXT function will check whether the value of cell B5 is text or not.
+If the cell contains text, then it will return TRUE otherwise FALSE.
+One thing: Don’t use absolute references in the formula.
 Then, you won’t be able to use the same format in other cells.

-As a result, you will see that the B5 cell is colored.
+As a result, you will see that cell B5 is colored.

-• Similarly, you should select the B5 cell at which you have applied the Conditional Formatting.
+- Select the B5 cell where you have applied the Conditional Formatting.

-Lastly, you will see all the cells which contain text as cell values are highlighted.
-But, if you notice, then you will see that Excel counts the Hyphen as text.
+You will see all the cells that contain text as cell values are highlighted.
+But, if you notice, you will see that Excel counts the Hyphen as text.
 Furthermore, with numbers, if you insert any alphabet or symbol, Excel will also count them as text.

-6. Checking Whether Date Is Correctly Entered or Not
+Method 6 – Check Whether the Date Is Correctly Entered or Not

 =IF(ISTEXT(C5),"Not Correctly Entered","Correctly Entered")

-See, a few of the dates are not correctly entered.
-In fact, they are text values.
+A few of the dates are not correctly entered.
+They are text values.

 Formula Explanation: